Abi-Vike/MyCollege/Readme.txt

 Issues

 *.
-Email Confirmation shaky - having trouble sending clients a working ip
+Email Confirmation working - ngrok version 3.3.0 installed on machine

 *. need to use either hosting / pages.github.com or port forwarding / NAT via a router